 Mollo comes from a family of artists.
 Both his grandparents studied painting at the Royal College of Art in the 1920s, and his father was a film designer, with work now held in the collections of the V&A.

 Despite this, he did not initially pursue an artistic career.
-His return to painting began unexpectedly in 2020 while in Norfolk, working with whatever materials were at hand — plywood, decorator’s paint, acrylic and watercolour.
+His return to painting began in 2020 while in Norfolk, working with whatever materials were at hand — plywood, decorator’s paint, acrylic and watercolour.
+He draws his greatest inspiration from the great landscape painters of the past.

 Working both outdoors and in the studio, Mollo developed a way of painting that moved away from direct observation.
-His works are not depictions of specific places or trees, but attempts to capture the essence of a landscape and the way it feels.
+His works tend not to be depictions of specific places or tree species, but are attempts to capture the essence of a landscape and the way it feels to work in open spaces.

-Over time, certain elements began to dominate.
-Trees became central figures, their forms shifting and luminous, untethered from season or place.
-The moon also emerged as a recurring motif
+Over time, certain elements have begun to dominate his work.
+Trees have become central figures, their forms shifting and luminous, untethered from season or place.
+The moon has also emerged as a recurring motif.

 Norfolk remains his principal source, particularly the Breckland landscape with its raw, shifting character.
-Other areas of open country, including Exmoor and the surrounding heathland, also appear in his work.
+Other areas of open country, including Exmoor, also appear in his work.

 Current paintings and available work.